LaGrange Troupers: History

+1946 to 1949 Georgia–Alabama League

-The LaGrange Troupers were preceded in league play by the LaGrange Grangers and LaGrange Terrapins, who played from 1913 to 1917 as members of the Class D level Georgia–Alabama League.The LaGrange team proceeded to play the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately precede the Troupers.
+The LaGrange Troupers were preceded in league play by the LaGrange Grangers and LaGrange Terrapins, who played from 1913 to 1917 as members of the Class D level Georgia–Alabama League.
+The "LaGrange" team proceeded to play the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately precede the Troupers.

 The LaGrange use of the "Troupers" nickname corresponds to the city being the county seat of Troup County.

 In 1946, the LaGrange Troupers began play as members of the six–team Class D level Georgia–Alabama League, which reformed, having last played in 1930.
 The Carrollton Hornets, Newnan Brownies, Opelika Owls, Tallassee Indians and Valley Rebels joined LaGrange in beginning league play on April 25, 1946.

 In their first season of play, the Troupers placed fifth in the Georgia–Alabama League regular season standing and did not qualify the four-team playoffs.
 LaGrange ended the 1946 regular season with a record of 59–71, as William Parker and Jake Daniel served as managers.
 The Troupers finished 16.0 games behind the first place Carrollton Hornets in the final regular season standings.
 Coming to LaGrange from the Valley Rebels team during the season, player/manager Jake Parker led the league with 118 runs, 159 total hits, 122 RBI and 30 home runs.

 In 1947, LaGrange Troupers continued play as members of the eight–team Class D level Georgia–Alabama League, as the league expanded from six teams to eight.
 The Alexander City Millers and Griffin Pimientos joined the league, which began play on April 23, 1947.
 The Troupers placed seventh in the 1947 Georgia–Alabama League and did not qualify for the playoffs.
 The Troupers ended the regular season with a record of 46–78, as Carl East and Howard Ermisch served as managers.
 LaGrange finished 29.0 games behind the first place Carrollton Hornets in the final regular season standings.

 The Troupers became a minor league affiliate of the New York Yankees for the 1948 season.
 Playing under manager Jim Action, the Troupers were in last place and finished in a seventh place tie in the eight–team Georgia–Alabama League, having the same record as the Tallassee Indians.
 Griffin ended the regular season with a 54–72 record, finishing 21.0 games behind the first place Valley Rebels, missing the league playoffs.
 Player/manager Fred Campbell led the Georgia–Alabama with 105 RBI and won the league batting title, hitting .357.

 The 1949 Troupers continued as a New York Yankees affiliate and qualified for the Alabama–Georgia League playoffs.
 Playing under manager Carl Cooper, the Troupers ended the regular season with a record of 65–61, finishing 9.0 games behind the first place Newnan Brownies.
 The fourth place LaGrange Troupers qualified for the league playoffs, where the Alexander City Millers defeated La Grange three games to one.